 - Making decisions in a Venture Studio is a group decision.
 To make better partnership decisions, create a great decision framework and have a diverse team.
 Combining both, you are almost invincible: you leverage your partners’ broad experiences in a structured manner.

 - How is it done at PSL?
 First, each Managing Director rates an investment on a scale from 1 to 10.
-Before doing that, calibrating the scale ensures more objective rating.
+Before doing that, calibrating the scale ensures a more objective rating.
 Second, compare the ratings and ask for reasoning if the estimates diverge excessively.
 Third, come up with a final decision.
 Both the estimate of the Managing Director leading the investment and the average Managing Directors serve as crucial indicators.

 That’s it, these were our five key takeaways!
 If you are a premium member and would like to dive deeper into the best practices of Startup Studios, make sure to revisit the webinar recording and presentation.
 Not a premium member yet but interested in becoming one?
 Just reach out to us.